Healthdirect Free Australian health advice you can count on.

 6. If the blockage has not cleared after 5 thrusts, continue alternating 5 back blows with 5 chest thrusts until medical help arrives.

-7. If the child becomes unconscious, start CPR immediately.
+7. If the baby becomes unconscious, start CPR immediately.
+Start with compressions, not breaths.

-• Don’t ask them if they’re ok.
-Instead ask them if they are choking, as they may be suffering from something else (such as asthma).
+• Don't ask the person if they're okay.
+Instead, ask them if they are choking.
+They could have difficulty breathing from something else, such as asthma.

-• Don’t attempt to perform the Heimlich manoeuvre (big thrust to the abdominal area) as it can break ribs and damage internal organs.
+• Don't try to perform the Heimlich manoeuvre (where a big thrust is given to the abdominal area).
+This can break ribs and damage internal organs.

-• Don’t put your fingers in their mouth – they may bite you accidentally and it could further lodge the object in the trachea.
+• Don't put your fingers in the person's mouth — they may bite you accidentally and it could push the object further into the windpipe.

 • Don’t pick up a child who is choking and turn them upside down.

-If you are alone and you are choking, call triple zero (000) and ask for an ambulance.
-Try to get someone to help you if at all possible, and keep calm.
-Try to clear the obstruction with a forceful cough.
+If you are choking while you're alone, keep calm and try to get someone to help you.
+Try to clear the blockage with a forceful cough.

-• they have a cough that doesn’t go away
+• a cough or wheeze that doesn't go away

 Can choking be prevented?